Skip to contents

 # The `show_col` function is from the `scales` package and is a handy way to preview a color.

-# Returns the recommended paired colors with genoa as the base
+# Returns the recommended paired colors with hunter as the base

-# Returns an interpolated vector of color values around the base genoa color
+# Returns an interpolated vector of color values around the base hunter color

 Finally, if you want to create a custom palette from one of the color sets in the si_palettes list, you can do this using the si_rampr() function.